FlyingColours/common-bundle/README.md

-# common-bundle
+# Common Symfony classes

-Common Symfony classes we use throughout the projects
+Common Symfony classes used throughout the projects